vtecftwy/utseus-dives/README.md

 # utseus-dives
-This repo includes a set or jupyter notebooks used as part of the UTEUS AI for Product Development.
+This repo includes a set or jupyter notebooks used as part of the UTSEUS coursed in AI.

-They are uses in the practical sessions, as guided dive into the world of machine learning and deep learning for bachelor students.
+They are used in practical sessions, as guided dive into the world of machine learning and deep learning for bachelor and master students.

+These nbs are heavily inspired by Fast AI fastbook.